eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   - 'w:DETID': returns longest individual waiting time in seconds for vehicles on detector with id 'DETID'.
 Supports inductionLoop and laneAreaDetectors.
 Also supports omitting the prefix of the detector id. (see 'z:')
   - 'g:TLSINDEX': returns current green duration in seconds for link with the given index
   - 'r:TLSINDEX': returns current red duration in seconds for link with the given index
+  - 'p:TLSINDEX': returns the number of persons that are on a waiting area and intending to cross the pedestrian crossing with the given tls link index
   - 'c:': returns the time within the current cycle
 - [use-defined functions](#custom_function_definitions) FNAME:arg1,args2,...,argN  where arg may be any expression that does not contain spaces (except within parentheses)
 - Symbolic names for [pre-defined expressions](#named_expressions)